-Based on the record, I find that Agency's ETR time entry procedure did not change during and after the Covid-19 pandemic.
-Instead, the employees were now required to use the ETR exception of 'STTW' during the period of remote work during the Covid-19 pandemic.
-I further find that when Employee returned to in-person work in August 2021, he should have returned to Agency's ETR policy wherein, the system automatically generated eight (8) hours of 'REG' for the employee and only enter an exception as he did pre-Covid-19 pandemic.
+Based on Ms. Tart's testimony, while employees were required to use the ETR exception of 'STTW' during the period of remote work during the Covid-19 pandemic, Agency's ETR time entry procedure did not change during and after the Covid-19 pandemic.
+When Employee returned to in-person work in August 2021, he should have returned to Agency's ETR policy wherein, the system automatically generated eight (8) hours of 'REG' for the employee and only enter an exception as he did pre-Covid-19 pandemic.
 Instead, Employee manually entered eight (8) hours of 'REG', causing the system to generate another eight (8) hours and triggering overtime payment for Employee.
+Nonetheless, I find that evidence of Employee's violation of Agency's time entry policy does not equate to a knowing submission of false time logs.
+Moreover, Employee testified that he was directed by Agency's management staff to manually enter his time, which Agency has failed to refute.